301 vs 302 Redirects: What They Are & When To Use Them

 Redirect chains aren’t bad for SEO, but they are bad for user experience and crawling.
 Too many redirects draw out loading times and can discourage Google crawlers from doing their work consistently.

-To know the impact of redirects has on your SEO, it’s important to understand how Google treats them in 2020 – but first, a quick history lesson.
+To know the impact of redirects has on your SEO, it’s important to understand how Google treats them, but first, a quick history lesson.

 There is further evidence that PageRank is being used by Google, as discussed in a whitepaper that Google released in 2019.

-The thesis of the whitepaper was to “fight disinformation” and touched on the fact that the authority factor or the “A” in their “E-A-T” (expertise, authoritativeness, trustworthiness) signal relies heavily on the concept of PageRank.
+The thesis of the whitepaper was to “fight disinformation” and touched on the fact that the authority factor or the “A” in their “E-E-A-T” (experience, expertise, authoritativeness, trustworthiness) signal relies heavily on the concept of PageRank.

 You also need to take into account that when you use a 301 redirect, it takes time for Google to understand and notice these changes.